-For Codecov to operate properly, all files paths in the coverage report must match the git/hg file structure.
+For Codecov to operate correctly, all file paths in the coverage report must match the git file structure.
 This approach is how Codecov is able to correctly map coverage information in your uploaded coverage reports to the corresponding files in your repository.

 It is incredibly common, and encouraged, for users to run tests in their CI environments and then upload coverage directly to Codecov as a step in their CI process.
-This can lead to problems, however, because the paths to files in a coverage report generated during CI will map to the CI's file system.
-This mapping may not necessarily map to the file structure of your project in git/hg.
+However, this can lead to problems because the paths to files in a coverage report generated during CI will map to the CI's file system.
+This mapping may not necessarily map to the file structure of your project in git.
 When this is the case, Codecov will fail to properly process your reports.
 Codecov's path fixing feature was built to address this problem.

-Generally if your uploaded reports fail to process, path fixing may help.
-You should download the coverage report generated within your CI for a particular commit, examine the file paths located within it, and see if they map directly to your git/hg file structure.
+Generally, if your uploaded reports fail to process, path fixing may help.
+You should download the coverage report generated within your CI for a particular commit, examine the file paths located within it, and see if they map directly to your git file structure.
 If not, you can attempt to apply a path fix and see if this helps on subsequent commits.

 For example, CircleCI, will clone your project to